-1. Contribute to a retirement account
+4. Contribute to a retirement account

 If you have access to a retirement account through your work, sign up for it ASAP.
-Your employer automatically will deduct the money from your paycheck and put it in a tax-advantaged investment account meant to help you build a nest egg.
+Your employer will automatically deduct the money from your paycheck and put it in a tax-advantaged investment account meant to help you build a nest egg.